debboutr/socialMediaGeoImageCollector/README.md

 _if collecting from flickr:_
 * flickrapi

-_flickr2.py uses a different python module, flickrapi, which can return a more complete dictionary and reduces the number of calls to Flickr, making the colection process faster._
+_flickr2.py uses a different python module, flickrapi, which can return a more complete dictionary and reduces the number of calls to Flickr, making the collection process faster._

 ![readme](https://cloud.githubusercontent.com/assets/7052993/24336890/1c29c2c0-124b-11e7-8d8a-41930e335320.png)